CatChen/eslint-suggestion-action/README.md

 This option determines whether the GitHub Workflow should fail if there's any ESLint issue.
 The default value is `false`.

+### `request-changes`

+This option determines whether this GitHub Action should request change if there's any ESLint issue.
+The default value is `false`.

 ## FAQ

 ### What is the difference between a fix and a suggestion in ESLint?